 “This project was, to put it mildly, challenging!” says Tim Burnham, Tempest’s president.
 “With the show running nightly, it’s imperative that the equipment is continuously operational, and well protected from the elements.
 The lights are just above salt water, and the Tornado Marine enclosures are continuously doused by hundreds of salt water fountain jets.
 With Singapore’s high temperatures and humidity, you then have the added risk of serious salt air corrosion.
 But it’s worth all the late nights when you see thousands of folk from all over the world gathering to watch the show twice a night!”

-Tempest equipment was supplied by Tempest’s distributor Hexogon Solutions.
+Tempest equipment was supplied by Tempest’s distributor Hexogon Solution.
 The show is set to run at Marina Bay Sands for four more years.